braaAwni/Macato/README.md

 * I want to submit feedback.

 >As a user
+* I don't need to create an account or login
 * I want to choose a menu.
 * I want to submit booking details (dates, address, number of guests, etc.).
 * I want to receive email about the details.